 Orleans Parish is an outlier in its default use of juvenile transfer.
-District attorneys of other Louisiana parishes with large urban populations use juvenile transfer only in a minority of cases.
-From 2010 to 2013, Orleans Parish transferred almost five times as many children as East Baton Rouge - a larger parish where more armed robberies occur per year.
+District attorneys of other Louisiana parishes with large urban populations use juvenile transfer only in a minority of cases.41 From 2010 to 2013, Orleans Parish transferred almost five times as many children as East Baton Rouge - a larger parish where more armed robberies occur per year.
 Caddo Parish has the highest rate of transferred youth after Orleans but still transfers only 39 percent of its eligible cases - less than half the percentage Orleans transfers.
 Jefferson Parish only transferred 22 percent of transfer-eligible cases in 2013 and 2014.42

 The outcomes of the district attorney's transferred cases demonstrate that his default practice of juvenile transfer is neither necessary nor practical.
-Thirteen percent - more than 1 in 8 - of New Orleans' transferred children are found not guilty, have their charges dismissed, or are found to be incompetent and legally ineligible to be prosecuted.
-These young people never should have been prosecuted at all, let alone subjected to adult criminal court or detained in Orleans Parish Prison.
+Thirteen percent - more than 1 in 8 - of New Orleans' transferred children are found not guilty, have their charges dismissed, or are found to be incompetent and legally ineligible to be prosecuted.43 These young people never should have been prosecuted at all, let alone subjected to adult criminal court or detained in Orleans Parish Prison.

-Nearly 40 percent of New Orleans' transferred children return to the community immediately after their cases are resolved - either because they are not convicted or do not receive a prison sentence.44 Twenty-seven percent receive credit for time served or probation.
-This trend undermines the District Attorney's claims that transfer is necessary to protect the public - children who are too dangerous to be in the community would not be permitted to plead to a probated sentence.
+Nearly 40 percent of New Orleans' transferred children return to the community immediately after their cases are resolved - either because they are not convicted or do not receive

+60% of transferred youths were not convicted or received a sentence of 5 years or less. a prison sentence.44 Twenty-seven percent receive credit for time served or probation.45 This trend undermines the District Attorney's claims that transfer is necessary to protect the public46 - children who are too dangerous to be in the community would not be permitted to plead to a probated sentence.